Helsinki-NLP/shroom/index.md

 Mu-SHROOM stands for "**Mu**ltilingual **S**hared-task on **H**allucinations and **R**elated **O**bservable **O**vergeneration **M**istakes".
 Mu-SHROOM will invite participants to detect hallucination spans in the outputs of instruction-tuned LLMs in a multilingual context.
 This shared task builds upon our previous iteration, SHROOM, with a few key changes:
-- We're looking at multiple languages: Arabic (Modern standard), Chinese (Mandarin), English, Finnish, French, German, Hindi, Italian, Spanish, and Swedish;
+- We're looking at 14 languages: Arabic (Modern standard), Basque, Catalan, Chinese (Mandarin), Czech, English, Farsi, Finnish, French, German, Hindi, Italian, Spanish, and Swedish;
 - We're now focusing on LLM outputs;
 - Participants will have to predict where the hallucination occurs.

-_This website is under construction_.
-More information will be available soon.
+_The information on this website is subject to change._
+We send announcements for any major update on the [Google group mailing list](https://groups.google.com/g/semeval-2025-task-3-mu-shroom) and the [shared task Slack](https://join.slack.com/t/shroom-shared-task/shared_invite/zt-2mmn4i8h2-HvRBdK5f4550YHydj5lpnA).

 #### What is Mu-SHROOM?
 The task consists in detecting spans of text corresponding to hallucinations.